yorkpshaw/hot-stocks/journals/york.md

 # Monday, December 5
 Today, I worked on:

-    -
-    -
+    - Studied testing a database using dependency injections -

 # Sunday, December 4
 Today, I worked on:

-    - Worked on writing unit tests for my component
+    - Studied on how to write unit tests for saved_news_items_routes
-    - Studied on how to build the back-end and front-end authentication code
+    - Studied further on building the back-end and front-end authentication code

 # Friday, December 2
 Today, I worked on: